gjkrediet/Fossil_Buienradar/README.md

 ## Description
 This app is designed for the Fossil Hybrid HR smartwatch.
 It will not work on any other smartwatch.
 The app is a stripped and apdated version of my Fossil_Dutch_Weather app.

 Dutch buienradar is a reliable source for precipitation forecast, based on current radar-data.
 The Buienradar API provides hyperlocal and per 5 minutes data about the expected precipitation in a text-file.
-The watchface relies on Gadgetbridge for the communication with the watch and a 'companion' phone-app that can send information from the internet to gadgetbridge.
+This watchapp relies on Gadgetbridge for the communication with the watch and a 'companion' phone-app that can send information from the internet to gadgetbridge.
 I used tasker as the companion app.
 For more info take a look at https://www.buienradar.nl/overbuienradar/gratis-weerdata.

 ![buienradar](https://github.com/gjkrediet/Fossil_Buienradar/assets/20277013/9b54d459-6aff-4dcf-871d-ce933f424edf)